Sentegrity/sentegrity-ios/Sentegrity/Pods/ChameleonFramework/README.md

 ## 👥 Contributions
 If you run into problems, please open up an issue.
 I also actively welcome pull requests.
 By contributing to Chameleon you agree that your contributions will be licensed under its MIT license.

 If you use the Chameleon framework in your app I would love to hear about it!
-Drop me a line at [madewithchameleon@gmail.com](mailto:madewithchameleon@gmail.com?Subject=We%20Used%20Chameleon!) or hit me up on [twitter](http://twitter.com/viccsmind).
+Drop me a line on [twitter](http://twitter.com/viccsmind).

 ## 📗 Documentation
 All methods, properties, and types available in the Chameleon Framework are documented below.
 Although many people are not huge fans of macro files, I have included an optional "shorthand syntax" for each of the methods, properties, and types documented below.